Enet4/10xCloudChampion/journal.md

 Implemented ending user specifications with trial periods.
 Added more cards to the full list.
 Tweaked Cargo manifest to optimize some dependencies in dev mode.

+## Day 14: 2023-11-21

+Implemented root application & main menu.
+Game now starts in main menu with "New Game" and "Continue" options.
+Added id to CloudUserSpec,
+so that now we query user specifications by this ID instead of by vector index, which can change.
+Bootstraped events for freshly created specs, otherwise they wouldn't do anything.
+Changed electricity cost to cost levels, and added card effect to change this level.